pravirgoosari/CandidStance/README.md

 - OpenAI for GPT-4 API
 - Google for Custom Search API
 - AWS for EKS, ECR, and RDS services
-- Kubernetes community for container orchestration
+- Kubernetes for container orchestration